zestia/ember-select-box/README.md

 ## `Content`

-An element to house the content that displays when the dropdown is opened
+An element to house the content that displays when the select box's dropdown is opened

 ## `Dropdown`